csim/csim.dev/_posts/2008/2008-01-07-SharePoint-Custom-Application-Development-Methodologies.md

 ---
 title: "SharePoint Custom Application Development Methodologies"
 layout: post
-topics: [ "SharePoint", "Programming" ]
+tags: [ "SharePoint", "Programming" ]
 ---

 As SharePoint becomes more prevalent in the custom application development realm, there has been some friction and malcontent expressed in relation to deployment processes, team development methods and application upgrade paths.
 I believe that Microsoft has fallen short on providing the tools necessary to promote and support custom application development on the SharePoint platform.